aparnasarma0903/recipes-analysis/README.md

-# recipes-analysis
+# The Recipe for Ratings: A Journey Through Predictive Modeling

-dataset analysis for final eecs398 project
+By Aparna Sarma (sarmaa@umich.edu)

 ## Introduction